SumiTomohiko/fsyscall2/doc/index.rst

 .. image:: signal.png

-.. attention:: Signal handling is not implemented yet (2013-04-18).
+.. attention:: Signal handling have not been implemented yet (2013-04-18).

 Slave hub (fshub)
 -----------------